 However, many gardeners find the work so relaxing and grounding that gardening quickly becomes an enjoyable hobby beyond just getting better curb appeal.
 You may start to treasure time in the garden as a way to relax at the end of a workday and even as a source of exercise.
 The physical motions of gentle stretching and reaching used in maintaining a flower garden can be a form of yoga, right down to the relaxed, philosophic attitude it fosters.

-In other words, you can spend just two or three hours each month or the same amount of time tinkering daily in your garden.
+In other words, you can spend just two or three hours each month doing other exercise or the same amount of time tinkering daily in your garden.
 Generally, maintaining a flower bed is best approached by looking at the activities on a daily, weekly, monthly and seasonal basis.

 Flower bed maintenance can be practiced in a bare-bones kind of way that requires just a few tools and materials or engaged as a more serious hobby with specialized tools and materials added as your interest grows.
-For example, if you have moved into a new home with an existing perennial flower bed, you can maintain it just fine with only a hand trowel and cultivator tool, a bypass pruner and a jug of balanced water-soluble fertilizer.
+For example, if you have moved into a new home with an existing perennial flower bed, you may be able to maintain it just fine with only a hand trowel and cultivator tool, a bypass pruner, and water-soluble fertilizer.

 A more serious garden hobbyist (though not yet an expert) might gradually assemble the following:

 - Compost or another mulching material